 Adobe Flash 10+

-- Describe how to analyze an audience
+- Describe how an audience views nonverbal cues

 - Flash and audio provide animated, interactive Lesson Introductions, Activities, and Simulations.

 - Flash scenarios use real world situations to illustrate course concepts.

 - Streaming video scenarios illustrate real world issues and solutions discussed in the course.

 - Audio accompanies each lesson page throughout the course.

 - Decision Point activities allow learners to work toward an outcome in an interactive environment.

 - Simulations teach learners to perform specific tasks in applications through guided, multi-step exercises.